nixops/NoBoundaries/README.md

 2. One button install, at this time about 75% reliable.
 Still addressing issues
 3. Adding a wallet icon and link into the admin console.
 4. Provide build root instructions for cross compiling.
+5. GPG support is being added and rust.

 # Notes
 More of the toolchains and cross compiling steps are being added.

+# Factory Reset

+If you factory reset, you will only need to setup the S99 script as the rest is still in the default stored directories you have used.
+If you do encounter issues, just factory reset a few times and it will actually recover.

+If you have questions or comments, ask away.